nayabakhtar-17/week-1-task-comp-networks/README.md

 5. Basic Network Security
     - Configured firewall rules on a router to block specific traffic
-    - Tested connectivity using ping to verify blocked traffic
+    - Tested connectivity using ping to verify blocked traffic HOW TO VIEW FILE AND CHECK:
+- you can download cisco packet tracer to view my file and check it's functionality.
+- you can opwn my issue in this respiratory to view the screenshots of tasks.